Skip to flight searchSkip to main content

 Is It Better To Cancel Than To No Show?

 Ideally, you wouldn't have to cancel your flight at all.
 No Showing is a very easy way to cancel your flight, it requires no input from the passenger at all, but it also voids any protections you might have had.
 Some airlines offer partial refunds or other compensation if you cancel your flight rather than letting it sit as a No Show.
-Some even offer comprehensive protection packages, such as our Cancellation Protection and Cancel For Any Reason Coverage.
+Some even offer comprehensive protection packages, such as our Cancellation Protection coverage.

 Cancellation Protection features